Relativistic bulk viscous fluids of Burgers type and their presence in neutron stars: Application to neutron-star matter

 \section{Application to neutron-star matter}

-If neutrinos are not trapped, neutron star matter can be viewed as a fluid mixture of the kind discussed in section \ref{sec2} \cite{Camelio2022,CamelioSimulations2022}, where the conserved current is the baryon current, and the non-equilibrium fractions are the electron fraction $Y_e$ and the muon fraction $Y_\mu$.
+Let us now discuss an interesting astrophysical application: bulk viscosity in neutron stars.
+It is well known that, if neutrinos are not trapped, neutron star matter can be viewed as a fluid mixture of the kind discussed in section \ref{sec2} \cite{Camelio2022,CamelioSimulations2022}, where the conserved current is the baryon current, and the non-equilibrium fractions are the electron fraction $Y_e$ and the muon fraction $Y_\mu$.
 The corresponding chemical affinities are the $\beta$-reaction affinities, i.e. $\mathbb{A}^e=\mu^n-\mu^p-\mu^e$ and $\mathbb{A}^\mu=\mu^n-\mu^p-\mu^\mu$, see Appendix \ref{AAAAAAAAAAAA} for a quick derivation.

-It has been shown (both analytically \cite{BulkGavassino} and numerically \cite{CamelioSimulations2022}) that, if one neglects all muon contributions, the near equilibrium dynamics of $\Pi$ is accurately described by the Israel-Stewart theory\footnote{The fact that escaping neutrinos take energy away does not affect the outcome of the mathematical analysis we carried out till this point.
+It can be verified (both analytically \cite{BulkGavassino,GavassinoFarFromBulk2023} and numerically \cite{CamelioSimulations2022}) that, if one neglects all muon contributions, the near equilibrium dynamics of $\Pi$ is accurately described by the Israel-Stewart theory\footnote{The fact that escaping neutrinos take energy away does not affect the outcome of the mathematical analysis we carried out till this point.
 One only needs to correct the conservation law $\nabla_\mu T^{\mu \nu}=0$ with a luminosity term \cite{Camelio2022}: $\nabla_\mu T^{\mu \nu}=-\mathcal{Q}u^\nu$.}.
 This is indeed expected, since there is only one independent non-equilibrium fraction ($Y_e$), and the fluid falls into the Israel-Stewart universality class \cite{GavassinoUniversalityII2023}.
 However, it has also been verified numerically \cite{CamelioSimulations2022} that the Israel-Stewart approximation breaks down completely (also close to equilibrium) if muon contributions are taken into account.
-Now we are in the position to show that the correct viscous model for neutron-proton-electron-muon ($npe\mu$) matter indeed is not the Israel-Stewart theory, but the Burgers model, i.e. equation \eqref{burgers}\footnote{With analogous calculations to those presented here, it is straightforward to show that the Burgers approximation holds also in the case of trapped neutrinos, provided that the matter is in the slow lepton-equilibration limit \cite{AlfordMuons2021,AlfordMuons2022}. }.
+Now we are in the position to show that the correct viscous model for neutron-proton-electron-muon ($npe\mu$) matter indeed is not the Israel-Stewart theory, but the Burgers model, i.e. equation \eqref{burgers}\footnote{With analogous calculations to those presented here, it is straightforward to show that the Burgers approximation holds also in the case of trapped neutrinos, provided that the matter is in the slow lepton-equilibration limit \cite{AlfordMuons2021,AlfordMuons2022}}.

+The analysis that follows formally applies only to hot (i.e. non-superfluid) neutron star matter, e.g. in proto-neutron stars and neutron-star mergers \cite{AlfordMuons2021}.
+However, superfluidity is not expected to change the hydrodynamic behaviour of the bulk stress $\Pi$ qualitatively \cite{Gusakov2007,GavassinoKhalatnikov2022}, meaning that also superfluid $npe\mu$ matter should behave in a similar way (at least for what concerns bulk viscosity).